-- termination upon death or disability (as defined in the Equity Incentive Plan); - occurrence of a change in control in the Company (as defined in the Equity Incentive Plan).
+- termination upon death or disability (as defined in the Equity Incentive Plan); or - occurrence of a change in control in the Company (as defined in the Equity Incentive Plan).

 Effective February 2009, as a result of the determination by our Compensation Committee that it would be in the best interests of the Company and our stockholders for the Company to operate without employment agreements, none of our employees is party to an employment agreement with the Company.
-The information below describes those limited instances in which our NEOs would be entitled to payments or other benefits following a termination of employment and/or upon a change in control of the Company without employment agreements.
+The information below describes any payments or other benefits to which our NEOs would be entitled, without employment agreements, following a termination of employment and/or upon a change in control of the Company.
 Our NEOs are "at will" employees and, except as otherwise described below, they are only entitled to payment of accrued salary and vacation time, on the same terms as provided to our other employees, upon any resignation, retirement or termination of employment, with or without cause.
 Except as otherwise noted below, the calculations below do not include any estimated payments for those benefits that we generally make available on the same terms to our full-time, non-executive employees.